Skip navigation

-Croup is an infection of the upper airways that causes a barking cough and hoarseness.
+Croup is due to an infection of the upper airways that causes a barking cough and hoarseness.
 In some cases, it may also cause breathing difficulty and high-pitched breath sounds called stridor.
 Most children with croup get better on their own.
 Some need to visit an emergency room and may need to be admitted to a hospital.

 After your child goes home from the hospital, follow the care instructions given by your child's health care provider.
 Use the information below as a reminder.